Options class (ScrollBar)

 where:

-• "shape", defines the name of the property of exontrol.Shapes.ScrollBar.overlay object to be applied on the part
+◦ defines the name of the property of exontrol.Shapes.ScrollBar.overlay object to be applied on the part, such as "left", "right", "leftLite", "rightLite", etc.

 • "part", defines the name of the part the shape is applied on (as defined bellow)

-The horizonalOverlayShapes property supports any of the following parts:
+The horizontalOverlayShapes property supports any of the following parts:

 Type: